2023 Ecuadorian general election

-Snap general elections were held in Ecuador on 20 August 2023 to elect the President of Ecuador, members of the National Assembly, and to decide on two referendums.
+Special general elections were held in Ecuador on 20 August 2023 to elect the President of Ecuador, members of the National Assembly, and to decide on two referendums.
 The elections were triggered by the invocation of muerte cruzada, which dissolved the National Assembly on 17 May 2023.
 A run-off election was held on 15 October 2023 to elect the President after no candidate secured the required threshold to win in the first round.
 Incumbent president Guillermo Lasso was eligible for a second term, but he announced on 18 May that he would not seek re-election in response to his impeachment.

-The officials electedto both the executive and legislative brancheswill serve the remainder of the current presidential and legislative terms (2021–2025), beginning on 25 November 2023.
-A regular election for a full four-year term is expected to take place in early 2025.
+The officials electedto both the executive and legislative branchesserved the remainder of the current presidential and legislative terms (2021–2025), beginning on 25 November 2023.
+A regular election for a full four-year term happened in early 2025.
 A national referendum on oil exploitation in the Yasuní National Park and a local referendum on metallic mining in the Chocó Andino area were held on the same day.
 The assassination of presidential candidate Fernando Villavicencio—11 days before the first round—made international headlines.

 Advancing to the 15 October run-off, Luisa González of the Citizen Revolution Movement secured first place with 33% of the vote, while Daniel Noboa of the National Democratic Action came in second with 24%.
 Noboa's second-place finish was considered surprising and an upset, with his debate performance seen as a key factor in his rise in popularity.
 Noboa ultimately defeated González in the runoff election, securing 52% of the vote, a result similar to Guillermo Lasso's victory in 2021.
 At 35 years old, he became the youngest president in Ecuador's history.